sql-machine-learning/elasticdl/docs/designs/ps_design.md

 We choose to store each non-embedding parameter using the parameter name as its key, and a [`tf.Variable`](https://www.tensorflow.org/api_docs/python/tf/Variable) instance as its value.
 This is because that we want to update non-embedding parameters directly by [TensorFlow optimizers](https://www.tensorflow.org/api_docs/python/tf/optimizers).

 If a model has one or more embedding layers, a minibatch of training data contains a set of discrete IDs.
 These discrete IDs correspond to a set of embedding vectors.
-The Worker needs to pull these embedding vectors from their corresponding PS pods using the embedding layer name and the discrete IDs.
-To store an embedding vector, We use its corresponding embedding layer name and discrete ID as the keys and the embedding vector itself as the value.
+The worker needs to pull these embedding vectors from their corresponding PS pods using the embedding layer name and the discrete IDs.
+To store an embedding vector, We use its corresponding embedding layer name and discrete ID as the key, and a 1-D numpy.ndarry as the value.

 ```
 class Parameters(object):